 Dr. Virginia Lile Boaz is Professor of Music and Vocal Coordinator in the ETBU School of Communication and Performing Arts.
 Prior to her appointment here, she served as Adjunct Professor and Instructor of Voice, Diction, and Music History at the Southern Baptist Theological Seminary in Louisville, Kentucky.

 A native of Hopkinsville, Kentucky, Dr. Boaz received her BM in Sacred Music from Georgetown College in Georgetown, Kentucky.
 She continued her studies at Southern Baptist Theological Seminary where she received the Master of Divinity in Church Music and the Doctor of Musical Arts with an emphasis in Vocal Performance; at Southern she studied voice with Marilyn Mims, Milburn Price, and Mozelle Sherman, and conducting with John H. Dickson.
 She has done additional coaching with Dr. Stephen King in Houston.

 Dr. Boaz, mezzo-soprano, was a frequent soloist with the SBTS Oratorio and Seminary Choirs, and has also been a guest soloist with the Louisville Orchestra (KY), Choral Arts Society (KY), Longview Symphony Orchestra (TX), Marshall Symphony Orchestra (TX), and both the Lake Charles (LA) and Shreveport (LA) Summer Music Festivals.
-In addition, she was a founding member of the chamber ensemble, Coro Favoriti (KY).
+In addition, she was a founding member of the chamber ensemble, Coro Favoriti (KY), and has been a guest artist with the Atlanta (GA)-based chamber ensemble Coro Vocati.
 While at Southern, Dr. Boaz received the Female Recitalist Award, Church Music Drama Award, and the Jay W. Wilkey Artist of the Year Award.